Timendus/thumby-grayscale/readme.md

 * The [code.thumby.us](https://code.thumby.us) Thumby emulator is not multithreaded.
 That's why this library **DOES NOT WORK in the emulator AT ALL!**
-* Touching flash memory while the grayscale thread is running sometimes crashes the Thumby.
-The solution is to stop the grayscale thread, save your file or whatever you want to do, and restart the thread.
+* Touching flash memory while the grayscale thread is running sometimes **crashes the Thumby**.
+The solution is to stop the grayscale thread, save your file or whatever you want to do, and then restart the thread.
 * The framerate limiting logic of `thumby.display` (`update` and `setFPS`) has not (yet) been implemented.
 This is not a technical limitation or anything, I've just been too lazy so far 😉
 * The grayscale image is not perfectly stable.
 Depending on the timing settings and the image shown, it flickers a bit and some banding may occur.
-This may not be suitable for people who suffer from epilepsy.
+This may **not be suitable for people who suffer from epilepsy**.
 Also, you may just find the quality unsuitable for your application.
+* This is very experimental and **may hurt your Thumby's display** long term.
+I don't know for sure that it doesn't, it hasn't been used for long enough to know.
+It will also probably **drain the battery** pretty quickly.

+So in short: Don't rely on this library for anything if you're not the adventurous type 😉

+Having said all that, let's get some grayscale going! 😄 See [`GrayscaleTest.py`](./GrayscaleTest.py) for a complete example, or keep reading for more of a guide.

 ### Getting it going